Visser Labs – WooCommerce Plugins

 💡 For broader context on the reimport side, see Visser Labs’ full guide to importing WooCommerce products and the dedicated WooCommerce CSV import workflow article.

 What We’ve Seen: The single most common mistake we see is store owners editing the SKU column during bulk edit, either “cleaning it up” or accidentally letting an autocorrect break it.
 When the SKU changes, the importer can’t match the row to the existing product, and if you’re not in “Update Existing Only” mode, it creates a duplicate product with the new SKU.
-We’ve seen more than one store catalog double overnight because of this.
+It is one of the fastest ways to end up with a duplicated catalog.
 Rule: lock the SKU column before editing, or hide it entirely.
 Your SKU is your match key.
 Treat it like a primary key in a database.

 Handling Variable Products In Bulk Edits